 So Perlina excelled at the piano, and performed in Kingston.
 Often!
 Even as late as 1916, the Kingston paper still billed her with her Hendricks name, when everywhere else she was known professionally as Mrs. J. Irving Wood.

 Nowadays, it seems odd that anyone would take a cumbersome name like that.
 And even odder that she kept it, under the circumstances.
-J. Irving was a genuine cad – and the kid brother of my great-grandmother, Josephine Wood Watson.
+J. Irving was a genuine cad – and the kid brother of my great-great-grandmother, Josephine Wood Watson.
 He and Perlina had three daughters during their first eight years of marriage, 1894-1902.
 And then he left.

 There was a sighting, of sorts, when his mother’s will was probated in 1917 and gave his address in Way-Upper Manhattan – but even after years of searching, no further trace of him has ever been found.